 Change the Color of Your Clothing, Change Your Luck

 Some research suggests that wearing dark-colored clothing can put you on a mosquito’s radar because those colors resemble the “insects” – mammals that mosquitoes usually target.
-Scientists also say that mosquitoes are visual beings and spot darker clothing more easily and quicker.
+Scientists also say that mosquitoes are visual beings and spot darker clothing more easily and quickly.
 There’s an easy solution: lighten it up by wearing lighter-color, looser clothing when you’re outside.

 We Can Help You Battle Annoying Mosquitoes

-Now that you know why some mosquitoes bite certain people more than others, perhaps you’ll change your game plan, and that can start with an excellent solution for mosquito control.
+Now that you know why mosquitoes bite some people more than others, perhaps you’ll change your game plan, and that can start with an excellent solution for mosquito control.
 And it starts right here, with SWAT Mosquito System, home to the best mosquito misting systems in South Florida.
 Our system works, and without harming the environment.

 Call Us Today and Experience the SWAT Difference